taunsquared/taunsquared.github.io/_open-lab-notebook/00-intro.md

 **[Goals of Neuroscience as a Field](https://docs.google.com/presentation/d/1ESsGggZTps0zyadZxpp0RifYJJqi6ZWkWVMdY_46a6g/edit?usp=sharing)** Co-presented with Joana Soldado Magraner and Francesca Greenstreet at the SWC AlternaTea Hour on Oct 26, 2018.
 {% include figure image_path="/assets/images/openLabNotebook/SWC-Alternatea_GoalsOfNeurosciencAsAField.png" alt="Goals of Neuroscience as a Field, a discussion with the SWC community" caption="At the SWC AlternaTea Hour event on Oct 26, 2018, the SWC community discussed the utility of shared goals as a field, and came up with some questions that we would like to see our field make a unified effort to answer.
 Joana Soldado Magraner, Francesca Greenstreet, and I contextualized our discussion with the presentation linked above; see the final slide for the questions we came up with that evening!" %}

+**[What is Behaviour?](https://slides.com/neuronautas/what-is-behaviour#/)** Presented at Session 2 of Neuronautas, a neuroscience enrichment program for Portuguese high-schoolers, funded by [Academias Gulbenkian Conhecimento](https://gulbenkian.pt/academias/).

 ## Videos